Updated on December 13, 2024

 The tongue’s surface contains tiny bumps called fungiform papillae.
 These small raised bumps have taste buds and temperature receptors.
 They also give the tongue a rough texture to help us eat.

 Fungiform papillae are normally the same color as the rest of the tongue, but they can become red from irritation.
 Some conditions can also cause red dots or red bumps on the tongue.
+Let’s discuss them more and figure out when you should see a doctor.

 9 Causes of Red Dots on Tongue

 Many conditions, mostly harmless, can cause red dots on the tongue.
+We listed some common tongue conditions, their symptoms, and possible treatment options below.

 1. Lie Bumps (Transient Lingual Papillitis)